European Commission Passes Act on GMPs

-To comply with GMPs, each drug manufacturing and import site must have “sufficient number of competent and appropriately qualified personnel” to run effective pharmaceutical quality systems.
+To comply with GMPs, each drug manufacturing, and import site must have a “sufficient number of competent and appropriately qualified personnel” to run effective pharmaceutical quality systems.

 Member states are responsible for ensuring manufacturers have effective quality systems.
 Senior managers are expected to play an active role in these systems.

 The quality control system must be under the authority of an employee who is independent of production.
 Manufacturers must ensure this employee can access at least one adequately staffed and equipped quality control laboratory.
 Contract laboratories are acceptable.

 Another section deals specifically with outsourced operations.
 Member states must ensure marketing authorisation holders have written contracts with all third-party manufacturing and import operations with which they work.

 “The contract shall clearly define the responsibilities of each party and shall define, in particular, the observance of good manufacturing practice to be followed by the contract-acceptor,” the Commission wrote.